invae/oscp_field_manual/docs/windows/active-directory/active-directory-fundamentals.md

 examples

 - Users: enables network resource access
-- InetOrgPerson: similar to user, used for compatability
+- InetOrgPerson: similar to user, used for compatibility
 - Contacts: No network access, enables assigning emails to external users
 - Groups: Administrative tool, form collections of objects, theses are similar to Organizational Units
 - Computers: Enables authentication and auditing of access to resources